HITECHCRIME/HC_SG127_Ghosts/README.md

 ol fuck it up
 to look it up

 fucking rasta
 fucking 'nother rasta ey ya

-don't listen x x x
+don't you listen x x x

-rasta, taste that about the rest another believer that cares for a reason

-take it or leave it - ooo
-fucking it up
+rasta, taste that about the rest another believer that cares for a reason take it or leave it - ooo fucking it up